Multi-Agent Clarity-Aware Dynamic Coverage with Gaussian Processes: Information Assimilation

 \section{Information Assimilation}

-For any coverage controller, two main functions are required: (A) the information decay rate at each $p \in \Dcal$ when the position $p$ is not being sensed, and (B) the information gain at each $p \in \Dcal$ due to a measurement taken from the robot's position $x \in \Dcal$.
-In this section, we discuss how the GP model of the spatiotemporal field can be used to determine these two functions.
-Note, we consider the hyperparameters of the GP to be specified and constant, although some strategies for estimating these are provided in the simulation section.
+In this section, we discuss how the \ac{GP} model (\Cref{assumption:separable}) determines two functions: (A)~the information decay rate at each $p \in \Dcal$, and (B)~the information gain rate at each $p \in \Dcal$ due to measurements taken from a robot's position $r_i = \Phi(x_i) \in \Dcal$.
+We consider the hyperparameters of the \ac{GP} to be specified and constant, although some strategies for estimating these are discussed in the simulation section.